moaaz-abdullah/CSharp-SimpleTaskTracker/README.md

 A small educational console application built with C# for practicing programming fundamentals and problem-solving.

+> Note: This is a simple educational project made for learning and revision purposes only.

 ## Features
 - Add tasks
 - View all tasks